 HQ Extra Life Hacks

-There have been rumors about extra life hacks for the existence of the game.
+There have been rumors about extra life hacks for the existence of the game (not to be confused with bots or cheats!).
 Given their cost—and their use when you are facing a tough question in a late round while in competition for the prize pool—this only makes sense.
 It made even more sense during the first iteration of the game, especially because back then the prize pool was out of control with the jackpot reaching as much as $250,000.
 With that much ‘free’ money on the line, it only makes sense that players were trying to hack their way to more extra lives.

 One of the big hack rumors was that opening the app and swiping up on the screen with two fingers quickly multiple times would reward a user with a one-off extra life.
 If this was/is true (I never got it to work), then it is likely more of an Easter Egg thrown into the game by the developers than any kind of hack or mistake.
 Either way, there doesn’t seem to be any harm in trying this a few times if you haven’t already.